Should I go to A&E?

 When you are unwell, you should make arrangements to see your GP.
 If you are not registered for a GP, you can find your nearest surgery and get advice on choosing a GP.

-If you have a minor illness or injury and it cannot wait until your GP surgery is open, you can visit one of our two urgent care centres; based in Walsall town centre (Community Site) and also at Walsall Manor hospital (Hospital Site).
-Both centres provide fast, expert care for injuries and illnesses that are urgent but not life-threatening, including:
+If you have a minor illness or injury and it cannot wait until your GP surgery is open, you can visit our urgent care centre based at Walsall Manor Hospital.
+The centre can provide fast, expert care for injuries and illnesses that are urgent but not life-threatening, including:

 - cuts, burns and bites